ANTsX/ANTsPy/README.md

 python setup.py develop
 ```

-By default, ANTsPy will search for an existing ITK installation.
+By default, ANTsPy will search for an existing ITK build.
 If that is not
-found, it will install it for you.
+found, it will build it for you.
 If you want to use 3D visualization tools
-such as `ants.Surf` or `ants.Vol`, you need to install VTK on your own right now.
+such as `ants.Surf` or `ants.Vol`, you need to build VTK on your own right now.

 ## ANTsR Comparison